umake/make/README.md

     make projecthelp

-And it will print a list with all avaiable options.
+And it will print a list with all AIO Makefile avaiable options.